-Bangalore has an estimated population of 10.1 million in its urban area, up from 8.5 million in 2011.
-It is now the 18th most populous city in the world and the fastest-growing Indian metropolis behind New Delhi, growing a whopping 38% from 1991 to 2001.
+Bangalore has an estimated population of 12.34 million in its urban area in 2017, up from 8.5 million in 2011.
+It is now the 24th most populous city in the world and the fastest-growing Indian metropolis behind New Delhi, growing a whopping 38% from 1991 to 2001.
 The city claims an area of 709 square kilometers, and with a population density marked in 2011 of over 4 thousand per kilometer squared - one can assume it has become more dense.
 We expect the 2021 census to provide updated information.

 In 1991, the most common languages spoken in Bangalore were: